What is an Insulation Worker?

 Job Outlook for Insulation Workers

-There were about 30,900 jobs for Insulation Worker in 2016 (in the United States).
+In 2016, there was an estimated number of 30,900 jobs in the United States for Insulation Worker.
 New jobs are being produced at a rate of 1.3% which is below the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Insulation Worker by 2026.
-There will be an estimated 3,300 positions for Insulation Worker per year.
+The BLS estimates 3,300 yearly job openings in this field.

 The states with the most job growth for Insulation Worker are Utah, Colorado, and Arizona.
 Watch out if you plan on working in West Virginia, Louisiana, or Mississippi.
 These states have the worst job growth for this type of profession.